Things to Do in Olympic National Park in Winter (+ Helpful Tips for Visiting)

 Woodland Inns cabin in Forks

 And the Lake Crescent Lodge is in a great location in the middle of the park.
 The lodge's Roosevelt Fireplace Cabins are super cozy, and come complete with lake views.
-HOWEVER, the lodge closes for a while during the winter months; it's usually open from April 1 through the following January 1, with limited availability in November and December.
+HOWEVER, the lodge is only open on weekends during most of the winter months.

 Olympic National Park in winter FAQs